MoonAtikDV/SawEngine/README.md

 4. **Develop**: Write your game’s code in your preferred language and import assets as needed.
 5. **Optimize**: Utilize the engine’s optimization features to enhance performance and visual quality.
 6. **Deploy**: Build and deploy your game across all supported platforms.
+7. **Signature and certificate**: Directly in SawEngine you can create your personal signature and certificate without any problems.

 ## Documentation